 Pupils are encouraged to speak to any adult in school if they are experiencing bullying.
 They may alternatively prefer to speak to another pupil, who could then relay the information to an adult.

-Reporting bullying can be by telling, anonymous reporting in the 'listening box', individual Teams channel, messaging on Reading Plus, email or phone.
+Reporting bullying can be by telling, a note in the class 'listening box', messaging on Reading Plus, email or phone.

 Reporting - roles and responsibilities